-The Industrial land use designations of Industrial and Commerce are applied to those areas where industrial type uses, such as fabrication and assembly of goods, warehousing, and vehicle repair, are the primary economic strategy for the district.
+The Industrial land use designations of Industrial and Commerce are applied to those areas where industrial type uses, such as fabrication and assembly of goods, warehousing, and vehicle repair, are the primary economic strategy goal for the district.
 While Delray Beach is not known as an industrial hub, many sites located along Congress Avenue and along or adjacent to Linton Boulevard take advantage of the nearby railway and highway access in the area.
 Accommodation of these industrial-type uses is essential to the local economy as they help to support and grow the local job base.
-Based on established development patterns, the intensity for development on land with an Industrial land use designation is deemed appropriate at a maximum floor area ratio of 0.60.
+Based on established patterns, the intensity for development on land with an Industrial land use designation is deemed appropriate at a maximum floor area ratio of 0.60.

-Only 2% of land area within the Delray Beach municipal city limit has the Industrial land use designation.
-The advisory land use designations for the annexation areas will not add any land for industrial-type development.
+The Industrial land use designations consist of 2% of the land area within the Delray Beach municipal city limits.
+The advisory land use designations for the annexation areas will not add any additional land for industrial-type development.
 Therefore, amendments to the land use map that reduce the amount of land with an Industrial land use designation are discouraged for long term economic prosperity.